 A. Except in those cases where parties with counsel have agreed to a different disposition, there shall be a rebuttable presumption in any judicial or administrative proceeding for the award of child support, that the amount of the award which would result from the application of the following guidelines is the correct amount of child support.

 B. The district or administrative court may deviate from the amount of child support indicated by the child support guidelines.
 This is if the amount of support is unreasonable or inappropriate under the circumstances, or not the child’s best interest.
-If the district or administrative court deviates from the amount of child support, the court shall have findings of fact supporting such action.
+If the court deviates from the amount of child support, there must be findings of fact supporting it.

 C. The court shall not take into account any stepchildren of such parent in making the determination.
 But in making such determination, the court may take into account the reasonable support obligations of either parent as to only natural, legal, or legally adopted minor children in the custody of the parent.

 D. For purposes of this section and in determining child support, the noncustodial parent shall be “the obligor”.
 The custodial parent shall be “the obligee”.

 E. The Oklahoma child support guidelines are as follows:

 1. All child support shall be computed as a percentage of the combined gross income of both parents.
 The Child Support Guideline Schedule as provided in Section 119 of this title shall be used for such computation.
 Each parent shall receive computations of their child support obligations.
 The obligor’s share shall pay out monthly to the obligee and shall be due on a specific date;

 (1) “Gross income”, includes earned and passive income from any source, except as excluded in this section.